outreachy/website/README.md

 git clone https://github.com/sagesharp/outreachy-django-wagtail.git
 ```

 In order to develop with Python, you'll need the Python 3 development headers, so install them.
+If you're running Debian Linux, you'll either need to install nodejs 8 or install the `nodejs-legacy` package, because older versions of the package installs itself as `node` rather than `nodejs`.

 Next, you'll need to create a new virtualenv.
 A "virtualenv" is a separate virtual environment for working on different Python projects.
 It's good practice to create a virtual environment for each Pyton project you're working on, in case they have conflicting dependencies, and so that you make sure to record all the dependencies for each project.